Reverse Psychology: Is it Manipulative or Not!

 It’s a common tactic for parents to manipulate their children to do the right thing.
 For example, you may have heard your mother challenge you to eat something you don’t like.
 And hearing her, you finish it to show that you actually can.
 So what do you think this technique is called?
 Well, in the language of psychology, it is known as reverse psychology.

 So, here you go!
-When a mother challenges her child, saying, are you sure you can eat all of those broccolis?
+When a mother challenges her child, saying, are you sure you can eat all of those broccoli?
 Of course, it is nothing, but she is playing with her mind.
-By saying this, she enables her children’s desire to finish all the broccolis.
+By saying this, she enables her children’s desire to finish all the broccoli.

 The use of reverse psychology is broad and can be observed in various situations.
 So, why not try to get a clear understanding of the concept?
-In this article, we will discuss reverse psychology for you.
+In this article, we will discuss reverse psychology.
 So better stay tuned!

 Reverse Psychology: How it works?